shalgabe1/adminanywhere/README.md

 6 at the top right enable developer mode by using the toggle

 7.at the top left select "load unpacked"

-8. navigate to the top right and you will see a blue icon with "AA" left click on it and select "set server" in the dialog box set server to the ip or host name of your print server "localhost" and "127.0.0.1" will work for if the server and your first client are the same machine.
+8. navigate to the top right and you will see a blue icon with "AA" this means it has been installed.

 9.Print to a printer that is offline or make a job fail